 - Implement Incydr: Best practices for data sources

 Add sources of information such as your employees' file activity in cloud services and email.

 Determine how you respond when different kinds of insider risk actions occur.
 Define who needs to be notified and exactly what actions should be taken.

 - Implement Incydr: Resources

-Get resources to help you prepare for Incydr, from employee communications templates to individualized help from Code42 Professional Services and the Security Success Team (SST).
+Get resources to help you prepare for Incydr, from employee communications templates to individualized help from Code42 Professional Services and the Insider Risk Success Team (IRST).

 - Carnegie Mellon University Software Engineering Institute